 The version of the Transportation Agreement that was passed by TCAT’s Board of Directors includes a letter clarifying that underwriters would fill any budgetary shortfall at TCAT unless there was a major adjustment in the transit agency’s business model or expenses.

-The two strongest examples of a situation that would trigger this exception would be if TCAT were to consider going fair-free, as the FreeCAT campaign has been pushing for, or if TCAT were to have a new transit center built and move from its current one on Willow Avenue.
+The two strongest examples of a situation that would trigger this exception would be if TCAT were to consider going fare-free, as the FreeCAT campaign has been pushing for, or if TCAT were to have a new transit center built and move from its current one on Willow Avenue.
 This would be a major capital expense.

 The change to the TCAT Transportation Agreement, by and large, came just under the wire, pushed primarily by Tompkins County Legislator Vice Chair Debroah Dawson with assistance from Legislator Rich John working with Cornell.
 The Tompkins County Legislature passed the updated version of the agreement at its Sept.
 20 meeting.